 On June 1, 1999, the pilots of American Airlines Flight 1420 lost control of an MD-82 aircraft after touching down at Little Rock, Arkansas, crashing into a light stanchion and breaking apart.
 This occurred at night in stormy weather conditions.
-Flight 1420 carried 145 individuals: 139 passengers, two pilots and four flight attendants.
+American Airlines Flight 1420 carried 145 individuals: 139 passengers, two pilots, and four flight attendants.
 Ten passengers and the pilot in command received fatal injuries, while many of the other passengers were seriously injured, and the aircraft was destroyed.

 When asked recently whether the pilot in command of flight 1420 was “absolved” of all responsibility for the crash, David E. Rapoport, a member of the court-appointed Plaintiffs’ Steering Committee in consolidated litigation arising out of the crash who recovered more than $14 million from American Airlines’ insurer for a few of the passengers and their families a decade ago responded: “After all these years, this is still a matter reasonable people who are fully informed may disagree on.”

 On one hand, Rapoport explained: “A jury found the airport was liable and awarded the captain’s family $2 million in wrongful death damages.
 This was based on the airport’s improper placement of towering steel approach light structures in the runway overrun where they did not belong.
 Moreover, while the airport argued the captain was at fault in causing his own death, the jury found the captain was not at fault.
 So, it is reasonable to argue the captain has been absolved of all fault in relation to the crash.”